markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 The hover animation looks great, but this only applies to desktop users.
 Hover effects don't really work that well on touchscreen devices.
 How would mobile users be able to see the trainers' names, then?
 The best user experience may be to always display the trainer information on small screens, which we can do with media queries.

 > **Rewind:** Media queries allow us to write conditional CSS rules.
 The line `@media screen and (max-width: 980px)` means that the CSS rules contained within will only get applied if the width of the screen is less than 980 pixels.
+>
+> You can use the "Toggle device toolbar" button in the Chrome DevTools to easily test your breakpoints on different mobile device screen sizes.

 First, let's re-add the trainer name and role to the `trainer-bio` container: